vurhanau/csharp-spiffe/README.md

 [NuGet Package](https://www.nuget.org/packages/Spiffe/)

 > [!IMPORTANT]
-> Library is in the pre-release state and not ready for production use.
+>  This is a prerelease version and it's not ready for use in production.

 ## Quick Start